hannahchan/Scaffold.Service/README.md

 You are also invited to fork this repository to create your own template.
 Organizations may want to do this to pre-configure the template to work in their environments and incorporate their own sensible defaults.

 For more information about custom templates, please checkout [_Custom templates for dotnet new_](https://docs.microsoft.com/dotnet/core/tools/custom-templates).

+## Acknowledgements

+Scaffold.Service has been inspired by and built from the prior experience and work of many others.
+In particular, Scaffold.Service heavily relies on the open-source community and those who support that community.
+Please consider contributing back to their open-source projects in whatever way you can.